GabeScott/standard-works-vault/General Conference/1980 October - Let Every Man Learn His Duty.md

 It is obvious that doing our duty is the best way to solve our problems.
 The proper pattern of duty has been set by those who have gone before us and is continued today by devoted teachers and leaders throughout the Church.
 The attitude and spirit central to a lifetime of duty is pinpointed in this poem.

-Who does his task from day to day
+>Who does his task from day to day

-And meets whatever comes his way,
+>And meets whatever comes his way,

-Believing God has willed it so,
+>Believing God has willed it so,

-Has found true greatness here below.
+>Has found true greatness here below.

-Who guards his post no matter where,
+>Who guards his post no matter where,

-Believing God must need him there,
+>Believing God must need him there,

-Although but lowly toil it be,
+>Although but lowly toil it be,

-Has risen to nobility.
+>Has risen to nobility.

-For great and low there is one test,
+>For great and low there is one test,

-’Tis that each man shall do his best,
+>’Tis that each man shall do his best,

-Who works with all the strength he can
+>Who works with all the strength he can

-Shall never die in debt to man.
+>Shall never die in debt to man.

-(Anonymous.)
+>

 Every successful man and woman in the history of the world has known his or her duty and has had a firm desire to fulfill it.
 The Savior had a perfect sense of duty.
 Even though what was required of him surpassed the limits of human capabilities, he submitted himself to his Father’s will and fulfilled his divine duty by atoning for the sins of mankind.